in

 Keeping the ulcer covered and moist can help greatly with wound healing.
 Your doctor might prescribe you some topical ointments for usage.
 Managing your blood glucose level is a key step in the healing process.

 Surgical interventions are not necessary for treating ulcers that are not infected, however, the infected ones will require such measures.
-This includes shaving of the bone or correcting abnormalities.
+This includes shaving the bone or correcting abnormalities.

 Along with debridement, appropriate culture-guided antibiotics may be used for a speedy recovery.